ethomson2019/IndexBrowser/README.md

 A simple Windows application to display the contents of a Git repository's index.
-You can open a repository and display the file contents in the index (the "stage").
+You can open a repository and display the file contents in the index (the "staging area").
 By default, you view the files that are staged as the next commit.

 ![Index Browser](docs/main.png)